Paint Manufacturers False Labels

 Only if you understand the emulsification process of paints and stains would this claim make the slightest amount of sense.

-In the case of Behr stain, the emulsification process results in the ability to unite both acrylic and oil resins but oil should be the first material advertised on the front of the can!
+In the case of Behr stain, the emulsification process results in the ability to unite both acrylic and oil resins but oil should not be the first material advertised on the front of the can!

-As painters, we also understand that acrylic polymers always accumulate to the surface of wood substrates.
+As painters, we also understand that acrylic polymers always accumulate on the surface of wood substrates.
 This accumulation will inevitably cause the stain to blister and peel over time.
 Therefore, this kind of formula is not recommended.